awsdocs/aws-service-catalog-admin-guide/doc_source/catalogs_marketplace-products.md

 1. Choose **Continue** to view the fulfillment page, and then choose the **Manual Launch** tab\.

-   The information on the fulfillment page includes the supported Amazon Elastic Compute Cloud \(Amazon EC2\) instance types, the supported AWS regions, and the Amazon Machine Image \(AMI\) ID that the product uses for each AWS region\.
+   The information on the fulfillment page includes the supported Amazon Elastic Compute Cloud \(Amazon EC2\) instance types, the supported AWS Regions, and the Amazon Machine Image \(AMI\) ID that the product uses for each AWS region\.
 Note that some choices will affect cost\.
 You will use this information to customize the AWS CloudFormation template in later steps\.

 1. Choose **Accept Terms** to subscribe to the product\.